PPC Marketing – Learn The Basics!

 This allows for different types of ads run across millions of sites that agree to display Google text, image and video ads.
 This includes Gmail, YouTube and many mobile apps.
-The e ads are displayed according to audiences and demographics and are located according to the individual website’s preferences rather than any standard format.
+The ads are displayed according to audiences and demographics.
+They are located according to the individual website’s preferences rather than any standard format.

 Advertisers are charged according to the number of viewable impressions (CPM)s rather than clicks.
 The types of ads shown on the display network include:

 Product Listing Ads (PLAs) are for retailers to create shopping campaigns to promote your online and local merchandise.
-These campaigns can increase traffic to your website or local store and generate more qualified leads.
-To begin with you will need submit a product feed to Google Merchant Center and then create a campaign in AdWords.
+These campaigns can increase traffic to your website or local store and generate leads.
+To begin with you will need submit a product feed to Google Merchant Centre and then create a campaign in AdWords.

 Google will then create ads on Google and around the web where prospects can view what you are selling.
 PLAs include information such as a photo of the item, a title, price, store name/brand and other relevant information about the offer.

-PLAs use your existing Merchant Center product data, not keywords, to determine how and where to display ads.
+PLAs use your existing Merchant Centre product data, not keywords, to determine how and where to display ads.
 Google uses the product data it holds to match a user’s search to your ads.

-These can be targeted a specific interest groups, such as music lovers, sports fans or you can define your audience based upon demographics or location.
+These can target specific interest groups, such as music lovers, sports fans or you can define your audience based upon demographics or location.
 Advertisers are only charged when a user engages with an ad.
 If a user skips an ad before 30 seconds (or the end) you won’t be charged.